mdholm/ed/_texts/Dialogue_Fielding_Swift.md

 Fielding.
 TRISTRAM Shandy I guess you mean——
-have been just hearing of it, from a &#017;oul
+have been just hearing of it, from a ſoul
 which arrived about two hours——he tells
-me that the author is care&#017;&#017;ed by people of
+me that the author is careſſed by people of
 the first fashion——who strive one with each
 other, for the honour of filling his belly and
 his pockets——and, withal, that his works